Could the US have two embassies in Jerusalem?

 The challenge is truly great, but no people deserve peace more than Israelis and Palestinians after nearly 70 years of conflict, disruption, destruction, tension, turmoil and violence.

 This opportunity can be made to bring about real change by the actions of the new administration.
-The 70th anniversary in 2018 of the establishment of Israel and the UN resolution on partition is a cogent and realistic goal toward which to work.
+The 70th anniversary in 2018 of the establishment of Israel is a cogent and realistic goal toward which to work.